bittrance/powershell-functions/README.md

 In order to work with this Function App, you need [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).

+The app includes the following example functions:

+- HelloWorld: A simple function that returns a greeting and the current time.
+- ParallelHelloWorld: A function that illustrates thread-based parallel execution in a function app.

 ## Developing an Azure Function

 First, you will need the dependencies installed locally: